kevintpeng/Learn-Something-Every-Day/Languages/go.md

 - [left off here](https://tour.golang.org/methods/3)

 ## Concurrency
+[talk on concurrency](https://www.youtube.com/watch?v=cN_DpYBzKso).
+Concurrency and parallelism are not the same!
+Concurrency is a way to build things, a composition of independently executing things like functions (interacting processes).
+Parallelism is about execution, doing a lot of things at once.
+Concurrency is about structure, dealing with lots at once.

+Analogy: Gophers are move books from one pile to another.
+Two Gophers with the right tools should be able to move books faster, only if they work at the same time, this is called the concurrent composition of processes.
+It is only parallel if they work simultaneously.

+Alternatively, the whole process can be redesigned, to have gophers do different tasks.
+This is improving performance by adding a concurrent procedure to the existing design.
+Each task does not necessarily have to run in parallel, but the parallelism of the whole process becomes a free variable to manipulate.

 #### Goroutines
 A *goroutine* is a thread managed by the Go runtime. `go f(x, y, z)` starts a gorountine that runs `f`.
 - evaluation of `f` happens in the current goroutine and execution of `f` happens in the new goroutine

 #### Channels
-Channels are typed conduit through which you send and recieve values with the channel operator `<-`
+Channels are typed conduit through which you send and recieve values with the channel operator `<-`.
+Allows communication between goroutines.
 ```go
 ch <- v    // sends v to channel ch
 v := <-ch  // recieves ch and assign value to v